Last updated on August 30, 2020

-If only Occupy Wall Street had used its voice to highlight this specific pattern of behavior — America might be better off since 2008, instead of worse.
+If Occupy Wall Street had used its voice to highlight the specific root of the issue — the government — America might be better off since 2008, instead of worse.

 Occupy Wall Street Failed to be Relevant

-Since Occupy never grasped that government should be as limited as possible, the group lost momentum.
+Since Occupy didn’t think the government should be as limited as possible, the group lost momentum.
 They got confused on who to blame and couldn’t hold intelligent conversations with reporters.
 The fight went from student loans to criminal justice reform to climate change.

 The public lost interest and ended up right back where it was:

-They said Wall Street stole their retirement funds.
-Is that what happened, though?
-Or is it that most Americans shouldn’t be investing in the stock market in the first place?
+Did Wall Street actually steal their retirement savings?
+Or is it that Americans shouldn’t be investing in the stock market in the first place?
 The average American has no clue how the stock market works, what impacts it, which companies they’re supporting or who the arrangement benefits.
 They invest in the stock market for retirement because someone told them to.
 Who benefits?